dctime/signals/issues.md

 Signal Wire break box isnt the same as the model (make the break box bigger than the unconnected one to make it)

+### 2025.4.25

+Let the one who is updated to modify its capability, not the one who sends the update